raphaelmeyer/extreme-startup/README.md

 # extreme-startup

-A server skeleton for the extreme startup game by Robert Chatley and Matt Wynne.

-Implemented in C++11 and based on mongoose.
+A skeleton for extreme startup in C++11 and based on mongoose.

 ## build instructions